 Renegotiation Won’t Be a One-Way Street

-Although Trump may the one initiating the renegotiation of NAFTA, that doesn’t mean that Canada won’t have any requests.
-In fact, the Canadian government has already noted a few points that they wish to address in renegotiation discussions.
+Although Trump initiated the renegotiation of NAFTA, that didn't mean that Canada won’t have any requests.
+In fact, the Canadian government noted a few points that they wished to address in renegotiation discussions.

-- Canada will likely be requesting more certainty on the softwood lumber trade.
+- Canada wanted to request more certainty on the softwood lumber trade.

-- Canada will also want to address their limited access to U.S. public construction projects.
+- Canada wanted to address their limited access to U.S. public construction projects.

-- Lastly, Canada has also noted that they want better worker-mobility rights within the US.
+- Lastly, Canada wanted better worker-mobility rights within the US.

 What if the U.S. Withdraws From NAFTA?

 If negotiations don’t go as planned for the U.S. and they withdraw from NAFTA what happens next?
 It remains to be seen what will become of NAFTA without the U.S.; however, in all likelihood the agreement will be disbanded completely.
 The balance of power in NAFTA was designed so that two larger economies could assist with the growth of a third, weaker economy.
 Should the U.S. withdraw from this agreement, the balance would shift and the burden of supporting the Mexican economy would fall solely on Canada, and Canada and Mexico don’t share a border.
 Additionally, the majority of benefits Canada reaped from NAFTA came from trade with the U.S., without these benefits, there is little incentive for Canada to continue in a trade agreement with Mexico.